LaswitchTech/PyRDPConnect/README.md

 This software is distributed under the [MIT](LICENSE) license.

 ### Third-Party Licenses

-This project uses FreeRDP, which is licensed under the Apache License 2.0.
-The full text of the license can be found in the [THIRD_PARTY_LICENSES](THIRD_PARTY_LICENSES) file.
+This project uses FreeRDP, which is licensed under the [Apache License 2.0](THIRD_PARTY_LICENSES) license.

 ## Security
 Please disclose any vulnerabilities found responsibly – report security issues to the maintainers privately.
 See [SECURITY.md](SECURITY.md) for more information.